 Your voice and head and neck radiotherapy

 Laptop computers or electronic notebooks are other ways you can communicate.
-A number of small portable machines are available.
+Various types of small portable machines are available.
 Your speech and language therapist can advise you on which may suit you best.

-You can phone the Cancer Research UK nurses on freephone 0808 800 4040.
-The lines are open from 9am to 5pm, Monday to Friday.
-They will be happy to answer any questions that you have.
+Contact the Cancer Research UK nurses on freephone 0808 800 4040 (Open 9am to 5pm, Monday to Friday)

-Rated 5 out of 5 based on 8 votes
+Rated 5 out of 5 based on 16 votes

 Question about cancer?
 Contact our information nurse team